 Budget transparency has been a top issue for NAFCU and our members for nearly a decade, and returning to this budget hearing format is welcome.
 Ultimately, the NCUA Board still has the final authority to approve a budget and NAFCU and our members may disagree with how the NCUA is spending resources.
 NAFCU does believe in a strong independent regulator for credit unions and it is our hope and expectation that our perspective will provide the NCUA with helpful information.
 We believe new perspectives will lead to an even more effective use of resources.
-Thank you for the opportunity to appear on behalf of NAFCU and hearing our member's concerns.
+NAFCU looks forward to meeting with NCUA staff to discuss this letter's recommendations.